nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * stores the Dengue Hotspot Tracker data, i.e. all `Person` objects (which are contained in a `UniquePersonList` object).
 * stores the currently 'selected' `Person` objects (e.g. results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-* stores an `Overview` object that manages the histogram data of the current `UniquePersonList`.
+* stores an `Overview` object that manages the histogram-like data of the current `UniquePersonList`.
 It is updated whenever the `Model` is updated with a command execution.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)